One of the most neglected parts of a robot vacuum is the wheel. For Roomba robots, there are three – a caster and two side wheels.

 Over time, these substances accumulate and will cause unnecessary wear.
 The worst case is the wheel motor burning out prematurely.

 You don’t want this happening as it’s an added expense.
-An original wheel module isn’t cheap, so it’s essential to keep this part tidy.
+An original wheel module isn’t cheap, so keeping this part tidy is essential.

 Tools you need